YacovaHashigori/json-to-introjs/README.md

 # json-to-introjs (JTI)

-Package that allows you to use the Tour API of Introjs via a single JSON config.
+Make use of the Tour API of Introjs via a single JSON config.

 ---

 ## Json config

-A sample of the json structure to follow can be found [here](./src/js/structure.json)
+A sample of the json structure to follow can be found [here](./src/structure.json)

 ### JTI